Paul-Lecomte/stocker-frontend/README.md

    - Dashboard
       - [x] Show stock levels and product information
    - Notifications
-      - [ ] Notification system for stock changes
+      - [x] Notification system for stock changes
+      - [ ] Popup for the notifications

 ## Installation
 ### Clone the repo